Richard I. Gouse: Professional involvement

 Gouse has served on numerous accreditation committees for the New England Association of Schools and Colleges' Commission on Vocational and Technical Career Institutions.
 He is a founding director of the Rhode Island College Crusade, and is also a member and former chair of the Rhode Island Association of Higher Education.

 Awards and recognitions

 Gouse is a ‘Special Member’ of the Brown University Athletic Hall of Fame, along with his wife Cheryl.
 He has been recognized by the Ivy League through the Gouse Trophy, presented annually to the Ivy League Women's Tennis Champion.
 He is also a recipient of the prestigious Joslin Award, the Joukowsky Award, and the Jay Barry Service Award for his contributions to Brown University.
 Gouse was the lead donor of the Richard Gouse Field at Brown Stadium, a new artificial surface installed on Brown's football field in 2021.

-In 2019, Gouse was inducted into the Rhode Island Heritage Hall of Fame and recognized as the longest-serving U.S. college president at that time.
+In 2019, Gouse was inducted into the Rhode Island Heritage Hall of Fame and recognized as the longest-serving current U.S. college president.